 Injuries sustained while shoveling snow are a common but preventable winter problem.
 Would you believe us if we told you that as many as 11,000 people visit a hospital every year for injuries that occurred while shoveling snow?
 The most common injuries experienced include back problems, broken bones, head injuries, and heart problems.

 Luckily, as we mentioned above, these injuries are largely preventable.
-Below are some tips we’ve compiled to help you through this winter injury-free!
+Below are some tips we’ve compiled to help keep you injury-free this winter!

 Yes, we mean warm up like you would before heading to the gym.
 Cold, tight muscles are much more prone to injury.
 So, 5-10 minutes before you head out, perform the following activities:

 - Get your blood pumping with a brisk walk.

 - Stretch your lower back muscles and hamstrings.

 - Loosen up your arms and shoulders with a 30-60 second body hug.

 Whenever possible, push the snow to the side instead of lifting it.
 When you do have to lift it, follow these lifting tips: